DDNet-Team-Searcher/.github/profile/README.md

     - [ ] Reported users page
 - [ ] Possibility to watch happenings without need to be logged in but without possibility to interact with it
 - [ ] Do something with clans? or just remove them at all
-- [ ] Fix the god damn checkbox...
 - [ ] Blog? or remove those blog posts on main page
 - [ ] Send an email with confirmation code when new user is registering and require this code as last register step
 - [ ] Break happening creating modal in few steps instead of one big ass